16 Places to Visit in Oman (By a Local)

 Moreover, Musandam is home to Six Senses Zighy Bay: claimed to be the only hotel in the world that includes check in via paragliding!

-The Daymaniyat Islands are not just one of the top places to visit in Oman: they are considered among the best places to dive in Oman.
+The Daymaniyat Islands are not just one of the top Oman tourist spots: they are also considered among the best places to dive in Oman.
 You can snorkel or scuba dive for days at this part of Oman.

 If you opt to go scuba diving, you will come across some underwaters caves that are like the ones in Wadi Shab.